AO-Design-Inc/feather-blog/_posts/2021-06-21-WasmPerformance.markdown

 Hey, welcome to the Feather Systems blog.
 This is the first post of many, documenting our journey towards creating simpler systems for better performance on the web.

-This post will document our initial experiments rendering the Mandelbrot set with JavaScript, Web-workers & emerging web technologies like WebAssembly.
+This post will document our initial experiments rendering the Mandelbrot set with JavaScript, Web-workers & emerging web technologies like webassembly.
 You can access the project [here](https://js-wasm-mandelbrot-benchmark-3.vercel.app/) and view the code [here](https://github.com/AO-Design-Inc/js-wasm-mandelbrot-benchmark).

 These experiments were tested and measured by the team to properly document each technology's advantages & disadvantages.